|Moccasin Lake in the Eagle Cap Wilderness of the Wallowa Mountains, with Eagle Cap in the background.

 Access: One road leads to within about 7 mi of this area: from State Route 82 south along the Lostine River.
 Trails converge here from several directions, including a trailhead near the south end of Wallowa Lake.

 This is not only a wilderness area but the most precious inner core of it, protected by special regulations.
 Before any visit one should definitely consult with the U.S. Forest Service Visitor Center in Enterprise, (541) 426-4978.
-A map of the Eagle Cap Wilderness Area is available from DOGAMI’s Nature of the Northwest Information Center.

 LEARN MORE ABOUT THE EAGLE CAP WILDERNESS